erdnaxeli/clip/docs/user guide/arguments/required.md

   end
 end

-Mycommand.run
+Myapplication.run
 ```

-We defined an attribute `name` which is a string without default value.
+We defined an attribute `name` with a `String` type and no default value.
 **Clip** maps it to an argument, as we already saw.

 Let's enjoy it again :)